SVP, Human Resources Amica Mutual Insurance Company

 EVP, Global Human Resources Staples, Inc.

-Before being named SVP of HR, Mulot served as the VP of HR for Staples International, where he built an integrated HR team in Europe, Asia, Australia and Latin America.
+Mulot also served as the VP of HR for Staples International, where he built an integrated HR team in Europe, Asia, Australia and Latin America.
 Prior to joining Staples, Mulot served as VP of HR, community and corporate citizenship for Levi Strauss, supporting employees in 24 countries in Europe, the Middle East and Northern Africa.
 Earlier in his career, Mulot held senior HR leadership roles at Broadnet, GTECH and Chronopost.

 EVP, Human Resources Fidelity Investments